tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/服务端 API/第三方回调/第三方回调简介_intl_en.md

 ## Handling Policy for Callback Timeouts Before Event Occurrence

-If a callback times out before event occurrence, the subsequent processing policy is the same as that for the case where no callback is configured.
+If a callback times out before event occurrence, the default policy is to deliver the message.

 You can configure the handling policy for callback timeouts before event occurrence in the console.
 For example, when a callback timeout occurs before a group message is sent, you can specify whether to deliver the message.
-The default policy is to deliver the message.

 ## Security Considerations